-- Turn left on Rue du Fosse.
+- Then turn left on Rue du Fosse.

 Hikers will love the Mullerthal Region of Luxembourg.
-Far away from the picturesque towns is the country's "little Switzerland," due to its rock formations and rivers that have made Mullerthal a favorite among hikers.
+Far away from the picturesque towns is the country's little Switzerland, due to its rock formations and rivers that have made Mullerthal a favorite among hikers.
 The Mullerthal Trail is ideal for trekking and sightseeing as it gives you a view of the natural wonders such as the bountiful woodlands and flowing rivers of the Sure.
 Go a little further, and you might find some beautiful castles.

 The flowing waters of the Schiessentumpel Cascade are a magnificent natural sight in Mullerthal that isn't to be missed, along with the Black Ernz, a crystal clear river flowing through Mullerthal and Junglinster towns.
 Visit this enchanting natural wonder in April and October.